NativeScript/docs-v7/tutorial/ng-chapter-1.md

 The NativeScript CLI has a few system requirements you must have in place before building NativeScript apps.
 Let’s look at the steps you’ll need to take to get up and running.

+> **TIP**: Setting up your machine for native development can be tricky, especially if you’re new to mobile development.
+If you get stuck, or if you have questions at any point while going through this guide, the [NativeScript Community Slack channel](http://developer.telerik.com/wp-login.php?action=slack-invitation) is a great place to ask questions.

 <h4 class="exercise-start">
     <b>Exercise</b>: Setup NativeScript
 </h4>